Blocking ads removes funding from us!

 • 50 megapixel APO floating telephoto camera, f/2.5, 4,3x optical

-The ZEISS APO floating telephoto camera meets the new ZEISS Vario-Apo-Sonnar standards for high-quality close-up and telephoto shots.
-It has a “floating elements design”, which enables very high image quality even at 6x to 10x magnification.
-The Vivo X100 Pro is the first mobile imaging system in the world to receive ZEISS's APO certification - this is the rigorous standard for lenses in which color errors such as chromatic aberration and color fringing in high-contrast areas are corrected as much as possible to achieve exceptional clarity.
-Also setting new standards is the certified ZEISS T* coating, an advanced anti-reflective coating technology that significantly increases light transmission and helps accurately reproduce colors while reducing light reflections and minimizing glare.
-This means you can capture clear images even in poor lighting conditions.
+The ZEISS APO floating telephoto camera meets ZEISS's new Vario Apo Sonnar standards for high-quality close-up and telephoto shots.
+It features a "floating elements design" that enables very high image quality even at 6x to 10x magnification.
+The Vivo X100 Pro is the first mobile imaging system in the world to receive ZEISS APO certification - the strict standard for lenses in which color errors such as chromatic aberration and color fringing in high-contrast areas are corrected as much as possible to achieve exceptional clarity.
+The certified ZEISS T* coating, an advanced anti-reflective coating technology that significantly increases light transmission and helps to accurately reproduce colors while reducing light reflections and minimizing glare, also sets new standards.

 Vivo X100 Pro Camera